A full day of quantum for undergraduate and high-school students

 Who should attend?

-The Youth Quantum Symposium is open to interested undergraduate students and high-school students at any grade.
+The Youth Quantum Symposium is open to interested undergraduate students and high-school students ages 15 and above.
 Educators are also welcome to attend.

 There is no fee to attend.
 Lunch will be provided for registered attendees.
 Participants are responsible for their own travel and transit.
 The event will not be live-streamed or recorded.